dragon788/workshop-aws-terraform-2019-10/exercise2/README.md

 In this exercise, we will use `exercise1` resources to do some inspection and see how IAM works.

-We will also see how you can separate terraform resources by using data sources.

 _NOTE_: everything in this exercise should be run from the ec2 host provided to you.

 ## Steps